Nolan Arenado Player Props: Cardinals vs. Royals

-The St. Louis Cardinals, including Nolan Arenado (batting .250 in his past 10 games, with two doubles, a home run, three walks and three RBI), battle starter Josh Staumont and the Kansas City Royals at Busch Stadium, Monday at 2:15 PM ET.
+The St. Louis Cardinals, including Nolan Arenado (.314 slugging percentage in past 10 games, including no home run), take on starting pitcher Zack Greinke and the Kansas City Royals at Busch Stadium, Tuesday at 7:45 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Guardians.
+In his most recent game he had a one-hit showing (1-for-3) against the Royals.

 Nolan Arenado Game Info & Props vs. the Royals